This lesson can be adapted to suit children aged 5 to 10 years.

 Is the poet ‘getting it right?’

-Can you circle the rhyming words? (quite and right; cow and anyhow)
+Can you pick out the rhyming words in both poems? (quite and right; cow and anyhow)

 Limericks are funny and silly.